skip to content

 Arrested phase separation in a scalar active fluidAbout the Group

 Professor Mike Cates, appointed in 2015 as the Lucasian Professor of Mathematics, is head of the Soft Matter Research Group in DAMTP.
-The other permanent academic staff are Dr Ronojoy Adhikari, Prof. Rob Jack (joint appointment with Chemistry Department), and Dr Maria Bruna.
+The other permanent academic staff are Dr Ronojoy Adhikari, and Prof. Rob Jack (joint appointment with Chemistry Department).
 At any time the group has a number of self-funded research fellows and/or grant-funded postdocs, plus typically 5-10 PhD students.
+The group has recently been awarded a £1.2M UKRI Grant to study Nucleation and Extinction in Non-equilibrium Statistical Field Theories.
+This will fund two postdoctoral research fellows for the next four years.

 Using both analytic and computational methods, the group addresses fundamental problems, such as how the basic principles of statistical mechanics are modified by activity; how to coarse-grain dynamics from particle level to descriptions in terms of continuous fields; applications of differential geometry in soft matter; and use of stochastic thermodynamics and large deviation theory to study the statistics of rare events.
-We also address more applied issues, such as how to predict the remarkable flow properties and jamming behaviour of dense suspensions.
+We also have a track record of addressing more applied issues, such as how to predict the remarkable flow properties and jamming behaviour of dense suspensions.

 We welcome PhD applications.
 An idea of the type of work currently in progress can be seen from the selected publications listed on the staff webpages linked in the opening paragraph above.